WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Windows/PowerShell.md

 		- Format the output as a list of values, grouped by object
 	- `Format-Table`
 		- Format the output as a table with properties as columns and objects as rows
+	- `Sort-Object` (alias: `Sort`)
+		- Sort objects by specific properties, delimited by commas
+			- e.g., `Get-CimInstance Win32_Process | Select-Object Name, ParentProcessId, ProcessId | Sort ParentProcessID,Name` to collect a list of all processes and sort them by their ParentProcessID, and then by Name

 ## Set-ExecutionPolicy
 - By default, Windows computers have a **Restricted** [Execution Policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)^[Non-Windows computers running PowerShell are *Unrestricted* by default.] that do not let you run unsigned PowerShell scripts.